Burnaby Central in the 2025 Canadian federal election

-An election took place in the federal electoral district of Burnaby Central on April 28, 2025 as part of the 2025 Canadian federal election.
+An election occurred in the federal electoral district of Burnaby Central on April 28, 2025, as part of the 2025 Canadian federal election.
 Liberal Party candidate Wade Chang won the seat while unseating the New Democratic Party leader Jagmeet Singh, who ultimately placed third.
 During the campaign, it was considered to be one of the most-watched races in British Columbia.

 Background

 Riding history

-The riding of Burnaby Central was established in 2023 that mostly replaced the riding of Burnaby South.
+The riding of Burnaby Central was established in 2023, mostly replacing the riding of Burnaby South.
 Burnaby Central gained some portions of Burnaby North—Seymour and New Westminster—Burnaby, while losing some southern parts of Burnaby to the new riding of Vancouver Fraserview—South Burnaby.
-The area was a longtime New Democratic stronghold where the NDP won every election in the former seats of Burnaby (1979–1988), Burnaby—Kingsway (1988–1997), Burnaby—Douglas (1997–2015), and Burnaby South (2015–2025).
-Prior to the election, the seat of Burnaby South had been held by NDP leader Jagmeet Singh since a February 2019 by-election.
+The area was a longtime New Democratic stronghold, as the NDP had won every election in the former seats of Burnaby (1979–1988), Burnaby—Kingsway (1988–1997), Burnaby—Douglas (1997–2015), and Burnaby South (2015–2025).
+The Burnaby South seat had been held by NDP leader Jagmeet Singh since a February 2019 by-election.
 Although technically a new riding, Singh was widely considered to be the incumbent candidate at the call of the 2025 general election.

 Pre-campaign period

-Nationwide, support for the governing Liberal Party was plummetting since November 2024 and the riding of Burnaby Central was no different according to polling projections.
+Nationwide, support for the governing Liberal Party had been plummeting since November 2024, and according to polling projections, the riding of Burnaby Central was no different.
 NDP incumbent Jagmeet Singh was projected to be in a close race with a Conservative challenger for the seat, although Singh was still leading in the polls.
-However following the resignation of Justin Trudeau, support for the NDP in the riding began to fall.
-The lack of support seemed to coincide with a significant boost in support for the Liberals and their presumptive next leader Mark Carney.
-By January 12, Burnaby Central projections placed the NDP in second with 36%, and the NDP fell behind both the Conservatives and the Liberals by February 16.
+However, following the resignation of Justin Trudeau, support for the NDP in the riding began to fall.
+The lack of support seemed to coincide with a significant boost in support for the Liberals and their presumptive next leader, Mark Carney.
+By January 12, Burnaby Central projections placed the NDP in second with 36%, and by February 16, the NDP had fallen behind both the Conservatives and the Liberals.